gfelobes/rewildao/README.md

 # reWILD DAO

-## Demo

-## Pitch video
+rewildao\logo.jpg

 ## Project Description
+For our DAO Investors, we enable easy participation in a natural carbon capture process, through our support of a forest creation service that is continuously tracked and transparent, to recreate the lungs of the earth and support new forest development on non-productive agriculture land.
 Bringing together a community of individuals to pool their money and vote on usage of forest creation.
 The DAO is a global and scalable way to restore forest cover.
-It provides the opportunity to participate in conservation by creating real world forests and experiencing their digital recreation in the metaverse.

-reWILD DAO is a crowdfunding ecosystem in the blockchain which is orchestrated in a smart contract.
+It provides the opportunity to participate in conservation by creating real world forests and experiencing their digital recreation in the metaverse. reWILD DAO is a crowdfunding ecosystem in the blockchain which is orchestrated in a smart contract.
 The smart contracts are developed in Solidity

+Features & Benefits: Rewilding, Carbon Capture, Education/ contribution, Transparency, Monitoring & Tracking Tools, Wilding the Metaverse

+## Demo
+add image with url link
+rewildao\reWILD DAO - Figma - 22 June 2022.mp4

-## Problem Statement
+## Pitch video
+add image with url link
+rewildao\reWILD DAO - Presentation - 23 June 2022.mp4

-## Objectives
+## Smart contract addresses:
+The smart contracts are accessible on the celo blockchain

+Smart contract 1 address:
+Smart contract 2 address:
+Smart contract 2 address:

-## Dependencies
+## Tech Stack
+* Solidity
-* Truffle
+* Remix IDE
-* Ganache
+* Openzepplin
-* Node.js
+* Javascript

 ## Files
 This repo contains 4 files namely: